Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 How do I get the money to fund Baby Step 1?

-There are a lot of great ideas for an emergency fund account in the baby step one.
-You want to create this fund as fast as you can and get the momentum going for debt freedom.
+There are a lot of great ideas for an emergency fund account in baby step one.
+You want to create this fund as fast as possible and get the momentum for debt freedom.
 The best way to do this is to sell stuff.

 Take a look around your house, yard, and garage.
 I’m sure there are plenty of things that you aren’t using anymore.
 Have a garage sale, list them on Facebook Marketplace, or sell them on Craig’s list.